 Want to learn how to make a DIY concrete planter pot?
 I’ve got you covered in this post!

-The past few years, I’ve made some fun wooden planters for the front porch on our old house (these modern ones from last year were a unique design, and these louvered planters from a few seasons ago were a favorite of mine), but this year, I wanted something a little different.
-Sticking with the modern theme of the new house, I went with a concrete planter pot.
+The past few years, I’ve made some fun wooden planters for the front porch (these modern ones were a unique design, and these louvered planters are a favorite of mine), but this year, I wanted something a little different.

 So if you’re ready to make something awesome, let’s get started.
 The how to video and the step by step tutorial both are below.
 This post contains affiliate links.
 See disclosure policy for details.